Travel Guide For Visiting Utah in November

 - Zion National Park weather

 Remember to stay hydrated and use sun protection, even in the cooler months like November.
-If you’ll be doing any outdoor activities, we recommend the following:
+If you’ll be doing any outdoor activities, we recommend wearing and packing layers to accommodate for the cold mornings and evenings and moderate daytime temperatures:

 - WATER: Drink plenty of water (this isn’t just for the summer months) – we use hydration packs or carry refillable bottles in our backpack.